Cost to Build a Fire Pit

 Portable Fire Pits

-The most affordable and quickest to install, portable fire pits are simple metal products that can be assembled as a DIY job and are great temporary or occasional features.
+The most affordable and quickest to install, the portable kind of fire pits are simple metal products that can be assembled as a DIY job and are great temporary or occasional features.

 Built-In Fire Pits